Kehila Kedosha Janina

-Kehila Kedosha Janina (Holy Community of Janina) is a synagogue on 280 Broome Street between Allen and Eldridge Streets in the Lower East Side neighborhood of Manhattan, New York City.
-It was built in 1925-27 and was designed by Sydney Daub and is now the only Romaniote rite synagogue in the Western Hemisphere.
+Kehila Kedosha Janina (Holy Community of Janina) is a synagogue located at 280 Broome Street between Allen and Eldridge Streets on the Lower East Side of Manhattan, New York City, New York, United States.

+The synagogue is the only Romaniote rite synagogue in the Western Hemisphere.
 Romaniote traditions are separate from those of both Sephardic and Ashkenazi Judaism, deriving their lineage in the Eastern Mediterranean for nearly 2000 years, long before the Spanish Inquisition.

-The building was added to the National Register of Historic Places on November 30, 1999, and was designated a New York City landmark on May 11, 2004.
-It underwent a major restoration in 2006 by architect Leonard Colchamiro, a descendant of one of the community's original founders.
+The building was built between 1925 and 1927 and was designed by Sydney Daub in the Classical Revival and Moorish Revival styles.
+It was added to the National Register of Historic Places on November 30, 1999, and was designated a New York City Landmark on May 11, 2004.
+After the city provided a $50,000 grant, the synagogue underwent a major restoration in 2006 by architect Leonard Colchamiro, a descendant of one of the community's original founders.

 History

-Kehila Kedosha Janina holds the distinction of being the only Romaniote synagogue in the Western Hemisphere.
+Kehila Kedosha Janina is the only Romaniote synagogue in the Western Hemisphere.
 The congregation was founded in 1906 by Greek Jewish immigrants from Ioannina, but the synagogue itself was not erected until 1927.
-The years from then until the Second World War were a time of prosperity for the Romaniote community in the Lower East Side: there were three rabbis in the synagogue, and on the High Holidays, there was often only standing room for synagogue services.
+The years from then until the Second World War were a time of prosperity for the Romaniote community on the Lower East Side: there were three rabbis in the synagogue, and on the High Holidays, there was often only standing room for synagogue services.
 After the Second World War, many congregants moved to other boroughs and parts of Manhattan, including Harlem, the Bronx, and Brooklyn, though these communities are no longer active.

 Although the community has steadily dwindled since its pre-war heyday, services are still held on shabbat and Jewish holidays.
 While it maintains a mailing list of 5,000 persons, it often has difficulty meeting the minyan for shabbat worship.
 Guided tours are offered each Sunday to visitors and by special appointment.

 The Janina Landsmanshaft has a burial plot at Wellwood Cemetery where there is a memorial to the Jews of Ioannina murdered in the Shoah.